wrightmat/dnd-eberron/adventures/C04 The Nature of Magic.md

 	* Healing spells backfire, causing horrific injuries instead of curing.
 	* Graveyards across Khorvaire see uncontrolled undead uprisings.
 	* Malfunctioning warforged revert to lifeless constructs or turn hostile.
-* **Second Pinch Point**: The players discover or learn that the dragonshards form a sort of sigil, but only learn this because they encounter and are attacked by a group of Oriq who appear to be studying or manipulating the sigil in some way (and possibly find a notebook they drop explaining everything).
-Occurs after the 7th adventure.
-* **Third Plot Point**: Eventually (after the final adventure) the PCs uncover the sigil's true purpose: it is a teleportation device keyed to the dragonshard network, designed to send the players back to Argonnesson.
+* **Third Plot Point**: The PCs learn that the dragonshards they've been finding at each nexus form a sort of sigil, but only learn this because they encounter and are attacked by a group of Oriq who appear to be manipulating the sigil in some way.
+After the fight, they learn that the sigil is a teleportation device keyed to the dragonshard network, designed to send the players back to Argonnesson.
 But unfortunately the sigil has been sabotaged by Zaelith and leads directly to their lab instead of Strixhaven.

-* This act is marked by the players being teleported to Khorvaire.
-None of the PCs can use any magical spells or magic items (although the world around them seems largely normal) until they investigate and address that school of magic (in the appropriate adventure, as outlined below).
-They encounter a local scholar who reveals that, while no widespread calamities have occurred yet, magic has started behaving strangely in subtle ways.
-* Malakar and his Oriq are trying to wipe out the different schools of magic by eliminating any master of that school (usually by going back in time and eliminating them from the timeline), or disrupting the education of it through the major academic organization.
-At each nexus, a dragonshard is found somewhere nearby, embedded in the ground (with an very high Arcana check revealing that it appears to function to channel magic).
-* [[2-02  Transmutation]]: Mordain the Fleshweaver (Mordain's Hall in Droaam), and a time travel adventure.
-* [[2-03  Illusion]]: Pylas Pyrial in Zilargo/Thelanis, The Prince of Frost, and a court intrigue adventure.
-* [[2-04  Abjuration]]: Morgrave University in Sharn, and a city-rampaging combat adventure.
-* [[2-05  Evocation]]: Rekkenmark Academy in Karrnath, and ???
-* [[2-06  Necromancy]]: The jungles of Xen'drik, and a necromantic war between two factions.
-* [[2-07  Enchantment]]: A small town in Aundair, and memories modified leading to alternative lives lived.
-* [[2-08  Divination]]: The Citadel in Wroat, the King's Dark Lanterns (and Wands), and a pre-cog arrest mystery.
-* [[2-09  Conjuration]]: Greenheart in the Eldeen Reaches, Oalian, and a dungeon crawl inside of a living tree.
-* [[2-10  Artifice]]: Lord of Blades, The Mournland, and ???
-* [[2-11  Psionics]]: Adar in Sarlona, and ???

 #### Act 3